eyalbouganim/PlayRightProject/README.md

 Finally, time warping via linear interpolation maps all score notes — including missed ones — onto the performance timeline for display.

 **Step 5 — AI Feedback**
-The per-note results (pitch correctness, timing deviations, missed notes) are passed to **Gemini 2.5 Flash**, which generates personalized written feedback identifying patterns like rushing, hesitation, or consistent missed notes, with actionable practice recommendations.
+After receiving a score and a detailed analysis consisting of the played notes in comparison to the sheet music, the user is able to receive tips for improvement from  **Gemini 2.5 Flash**, which generates personalized written feedback identifying patterns like rushing, hesitation, or consistent missed notes, with actionable practice recommendations.

 **Result**: A grade based on pitch accuracy (70%) and timing accuracy (30%), a color-coded note-by-note breakdown (Perfect / Good / Imprecise / Missed), and AI-written commentary.